Who is it okay to steal from?

 As a child of the Napster age, I loved my newfound ability to listen to whatever music I wanted to whenever I wanted for free just by waiting 5-60 minutes to download 3 different versions of it hoping one wouldn’t be a virus or a Rick Roll.

 The only issue with piracy to me is the artists get shafted… again.
 But the artist gets shafted when we use “legitimate” methods to consume their work too.
-The artist got shafted the moment they signed their contract with their label or Spotify or whoever else.
+The label or Spotify or whoever else shafted the artist the moment they signed their contract.

 Now I reserve piracy specifically for consuming media by horrible people.
 To this day, I still pirate Metallica music every opportunity I get.
 Jailbroken EA games, classic old specials from problematic comedians, previous (superior) versions of software that’s since gone subscription-based.